Knowing how to convert your podcast to video can help you grow your audience, and strengthen the relationship with your audience. 🤝

 The metadata that you create should include the episode title, the episode description, any tags for your show, and the thumbnail for your episode.

 The thumbnail should be interesting so that people will want to click on your video. 🖱️

 You could use a screenshot from the video and add your podcast logo and title of the video.

 Just make sure that your logo and title are easy to read within the thumbnail so that people will be able to read it after you publish your video.

 How can Ausha help you convert your podcast to video? 💜

-The Ausha Social Media Manager makes it easy when you want to make shorter video clips that you can use as teasers or trailers.
+The Ausha Communication Module makes it easy when you want to make shorter video clips that you can use as teasers or trailers.